engineeringwitharavind/SQL/README.md

 ## Contact
-You can mail me anytime **s.aravindviews@gmail.com** and I will respond within a day.We can collab and learn more.
+You can mail me anytime **s.aravindviews@gmail.com** and I will respond within a day.
+We can collab and learn more.

 Good Luck :thumbsup: